 3. Segment Your List

 There’s no point in marketing to the wrong people.
-That’s why one of the best things you can do to improve your holiday email marketing is segment your list.
+That’s why one of the best things you can do to improve your holiday email marketing is to segment your list.

 Email list segmentation allows you to send more relevant and targeted emails to people who are truly interested in what you have to offer.